 During the second semester students may participate in a two-month, supervised Global Health clinical clerkship in a lesser-developed area of the world, or in cross-cultural settings in the United States and Israel.
 The semester concludes in Israel with four, two-week electives in surgical and medical subspecialties.

 As approved by the New York State Department of Education, students in the Medical School for International Health may engage in up to four months of clinical elective clerkships at Columbia University Medical Center.
 By agreement with Columbia University, students may take electives at Columbia Presbyterian Hospital's Milstein and Allen Pavilions, and other CUMC affiliates.

-All applications for Columbia University clinical electives must be approved by BGU staff before requests are submitted to the Columbia University Office.
-For a current list of fourth-year elective clerkships available to visiting Medical School for International Health students at Columbia University, see the elective catalogue at http://ps.columbia.edu/education/electives.
+All applications for clinical electives must be approved by BGU staff before requests are submitted to the CUMC office or to any other medical institution.
+For a current list of fourth-year elective clerkships available to visiting Medical School for International Health students at Columbia University's College of Physicians and Surgeons, see the elective catalogue at http://ps.columbia.edu/education/electives.

 By virtue of the BGU-Columbia affiliation agreement, fourth-year students at Columbia University's College of Physicians & Surgeons may take fourth-year clinical clerkships at Ben-Gurion University of the Negev.
-Fourth-year Columbia University medical students may also apply in May of their third year to participate in the Medical School for International Health global health clinical clerkships in sites such as Ethiopia, Kenya, Israel, Uganda, Peru, Vietnam, India, Sri Lanka, and Nepal.
-P&S students can contact Alice Mahoney at 212-305-9587 or firstname.lastname@example.org to receive an application for the 2013 clerkships.
+Fourth-year Columbia University medical students may also apply to participate in the Medical School for International Health global health clinical clerkships in sites such as Sri Lanka, the Philippines, Peru, India, and Israel.
+P&S students can contact Alice Mahoney at 212-305-9587 or firstname.lastname@example.org to receive an application; the deadline is October 31.